mtn819/NWC_frontend/README.md

 ### How Discover/Info Page Works

 DiscoverNWCStories uses React Router, similarly to the entire application's routing.
 Each story has an id in the url, and that id is to be used to fetch data to fill out the specific story.

+## Deployment

+We are following standard procedures for a Create-React-App [deployment](https://create-react-app.dev/docs/deployment/) following a [build](https://create-react-app.dev/docs/production-build/).
+We are using [PM2](https://pm2.keymetrics.io/) to manage our Node processes.

+In a nutshell run:

+    `npm run build`
+    `pm2 serve build 3000 -spa`